Six Nations: Luther Burrell not getting carried away despite superb start to England career

 By Rob Lancaster - Tweet me: @SkySportsLanny

-Instead, the performances of the Northampton man have been somewhat overshadowed by talk of those who might be around in the near future to provide further competition for places in Stuart Lancaster's midfield.
+Instead, the performances of the Northampton centre have been somewhat overshadowed over talk of those who might be around in the near future to provide further competition for places in Stuart Lancaster's starting midfield.

-Yet whether it be from the potential switching of codes by Sam Burgess or the imminent return from injury of Manu Tuilagi, Burrell appears ready to face the challenge to his place in the England starting XV as if he were attempting to make a break with ball in hand - fully committed and focused on what is in front of him.
+Yet whether it be the potential switching of codes by Sam Burgess or the imminent return from injury of Manu Tuilagi, Burrell appears set to face the challenge as if he were attempting to make a break with ball in hand - fully committed.

-"You want to step onto the field and play your best rugby every time you go out there, especially when you get to represent your country," he told Sky Sports in a week when the Six Nations takes a break.
+"You want to step onto the field and play your best rugby every time you go out there, especially when you get to represent your country," he told Sky Sports.

 "For me, it's just about keeping my head down, doing the work in the week and making sure I'm comfortable that I've got the knowledge of the opposition and of our game plan.
 Hopefully it can then all fall into place on the day.